 - Maintain parity between your mobile and desktop sites, covering all valuable content like Menu Links, Main body content, Footer and Sidebar links, and Schema markup.
 If you have a good responsive design (Google recommends this), you should be OK.

-- Ensure your site is mobile-friendly, free from any usability issues on mobile devices.
+- Correct viewport meta tag: Ensure your site is mobile-friendly, free from any usability issues on mobile devices.
 Use the viewport meta tag for an optimal user experience: <meta name=”viewport” content=”width=device-width, initial-scale=1″>.

 Check issues with Canonical Tags